-12 U.S. Hotels Every Beauty Enthusiast Must Visit
+13 US Hotels Every Beauty Enthusiast Must Visit

 Four Seasons Resort Hualalai

 Surround yourself with jaw-dropping white-sand beaches at this perfect island hotel.
-You will have no choice but to relax — especially if you're headed to their salon or spa.
-Aside from the typical spa treatments, you can also hangout in one of their outdoor spa structures surrounded by tropical gardens, create a custom apothecary treatment with local ingredients, or indulge in one of their Polynesian body treatments.
+You will have no choice but to relax — especially if you're headed to its salon or spa.
+In addition to taking in the typical spa treatments, you can also hang out in one of the outdoor spa structures surrounded by tropical gardens, create a custom apothecary treatment with local ingredients, or indulge in one of the Polynesian body treatments.

 Photo: